 Through BLE I’ve learned how the food that I put in my body is connected to my physical and emotional state.
 I have become finely tuned, and know what foods give me vitality and boundless energy, and which ones make me feel foggy, sluggish, and even emotionally unstable.

-Lesson #8: I am the highest authority on what I need and want to do with my food.
-I am self responsible.
+Lesson #8: I am the best authority on what and how I should eat.

 Lesson #9: I am capable of maintaining a healthy adult weight, and living in a body that makes me feel self-expressed and joyful.

-Lesson #10: I’m not a food addict, and I can learn to trust myself.
+Lesson #10: I’m not a food addict, and I can trust myself.

-Fully taking on the identity of a food addict did serve me for a while.
-It allowed me to fully surrender to the tools and behaviors in the BLE program, and that surrender allowed me to see what a different lifestyle and way of relating to food could look like.
+Fully taking on the identity of a food addict for a while allowed me to fully surrender to the tools and behaviors in the BLE program, and that surrender allowed me to see what a different lifestyle and way of relating to food could look like.
 It provided me a hard reset that I really needed in order to make real, long-term changes to my behavior.

 But I eventually outgrew that identity, and I stopped believing that something about my brain was broken.
 I chose to adopt the belief instead that healing was available, and that addressing and fixing the fundamental problems in my relationship with food was possible.